Frequently Asked Questions (FAQs)

 - Do I need to have a specific undergraduate major?

-- If I have taken courses prior to admission, how many credits can I apply to my degree?
+- Can I apply credits taken prior to admission to my degree?

-- If I work, are there evening classes available in the programs?
+- Are there evening classes available in the programs?

 - Can I substitute other comparable courses for required courses in the programs?